 Another danger of ketamine use, particularly in powdered form, is that it could be laced with other substances.
 The ketamine could be cut with heroin or other dangerous chemicals, like drain cleaner or acetaminophen.
 Since the drug is meant for animals, it is also difficult to determine dosage, which could lead to an overdose.
 Before you or a loved one reach this potentially fatal point, seek professional help in the form of ketamine rehab centers.

 Ketamine abuse treatment starts with inpatient treatment and detoxification.
 Ketamine withdrawal generally lasts for 4-6 days after the final use and will probably feel like a severe flu.
 At our live-in facility, we will help you through the process with our 24-hour care.

 After detoxification, your personalized recovery plan will consist of professional counseling and other services, including:

 Following the completion of inpatient ketamine rehab, clients can begin intensive outpatient rehab that involves several hours of treatment per day for several days per week.
-Our outpatient rehab program coupled with Cognitive Behavioral Therapy are important for those recovering from ketamine abuse because the drug is psychologically addictive; cravings can be triggered when the individual is exposed to environments and people where the drug was once used.
+Our outpatient rehab program coupled with Cognitive Behavioral Therapy is important for those recovering from ketamine abuse because the drug is psychologically addictive; cravings can be triggered when the individual is exposed to environments and people where the drug was once used.
 Such therapies will help individuals transition back to life outside of rehab while staying on track for long-term recovery.

 If you or a loved one are facing the challenges of ketamine abuse, you can take your first step toward recovery with us.
 The admission staff in the ketamine treatment center are available 24/7 to take your call.
 Reach out today.